 - No annual fee: Not having to pay an annual fee is pretty common for cash-back credit cards, but this one offers lucrative bonus categories that could leave you further ahead than some competing cards.

 - Higher rewards in bonus categories: Earning 3% back on up to $6,000 at U.S. supermarkets each year can be valuable.
 If you max out this category, you’ll earn $180 in cash back.
 You’ll also earn 2% back at gas stations and select department stores, which could add up fast.
-The average U.S. household spends nearly $2,000 a year on gas, which could earn you $40 in cash back.
+The average U.S. household spends a bit more than $2,000 a year on gas, which could earn you more than $40 in cash back.

 - Introductory APR on purchases: The Blue Cash Everyday Card comes with 0% APR on purchases for 15 months, followed by a variable APR.
 This offer can help you make large purchases and pay them off without interest for 15 months.

 - No option to redeem points for travel: This card doesn’t let you transfer points to airline and hotel partners like you can with cards that earn American Express Membership Rewards points.
 If you want to use points for travel, you’re better off with a different card.

 - Earning caps in bonus categories: Racking up 3% back on U.S. grocery spending is great, but don’t forget that this rate only applies to the first $6,000 you spend each year.
 After that, you’ll earn 1% back, which is pretty “meh.”

 - High ongoing APR: After 15 months, the Blue Cash Everyday Card will charge you a variable purchase APR of 13.99% to 23.99% variable depending on your creditworthiness.
 If you plan to carry a balance for the long haul, you may want to look for cards with a lower ongoing APR.

 Blue Cash Everyday Card Welcome Offer